 If these trials have good results, larger trials will still be necessary to verify this effect and determine the best way to deploy the vaccine.

 Progress has been slow for a number of reasons, including:

 Unique characteristics of the virus

 The hepatitis C virus is more variable than are the viruses that cause hepatitis A and hepatitis B. For starters, hepatitis C virus occurs in at least six genetically distinct forms (genotypes) with multiple subtypes.
 About 50 subtypes have been identified.

 Different hepatitis C virus genotypes (variants) cause most infections in different parts of the world.
 A global vaccine would have to protect against all these variants of the virus.

 Limited animal models of hepatitis C infection

-Hepatitis C virus can infect chimpanzees, and the infection in chimpanzees is similar to that in adults.
+Hepatitis C virus can infect chimpanzees, and the infection in chimpanzees is similar to that in human adults.
 Ethical and cost concerns, however, limit medical research with these animals.
-In the past decade, genetically modified mice with grafted human liver cells have proved to be valuable models for study of hepatitis C infection.

 See more Expert Answers